HaiboLi99/DS-Bayes/README.md

 # Data-space Bayesian inference

-DS-Bayes is a data-sapce based iterative method for appriximate high-dimensional Bayesian inverse problems.
+DS-Bayes is a data-space based iterative method for approximating high-dimensional Bayesian inverse problems.

-The current code is focus on lienar inverse problems, which based on the quotient space Golub-Kahan bidiagonalization method.
+The current code is focus on linear inverse problems, which based on the quotient-space Golub-Kahan bidiagonalization method.

-It can simultaneously estimate the hyperparameter as well as posterior approximation in a matrix-free manner within the data-space formulation of the Bayesian linear inverse problems.
+It can simultaneously estimate the hyperparameter as well as approximate the Bayesian posterior in a matrix-free manner within the data-space formulation.